 It was getting late and we wanted to get to Banos so we walked down a block to the Plaza Chica bus stop and boarded the C4 Trole bus.
 Our luck was no better this time as we stood for the 45 minute ride to the Quitumbe bus terminal.

 I guess that’s what happens.
 If you want to be cheap and pay only $0.25 in Quito, plan on standing on the bus.

 Quito to Banos

 At Quitumbe we had to get a bus ticket to Baños.
 There are over 50 ticket windows so it may seem daunting which one is the correct one; that is until you get close and the people all start yelling their destinations.
 “Baños!
 Baños!”
 You just have to figure out which window is yelling “Baños”.

 We chose a window with a particularly enthusiastic lady.

 Be aware that there are four companies that go to Banos – Amazonas, San Francisco, Transportes Banos and Expresso Banos.
 All are pretty much the same, and the price is $4.50.
 I suggest checking each company to see which one has the soonest departure and use that company.

 The trip takes almost four hours and there is no bathroom on board so pay your 15 cents and use the public restroom before you get on the bus.
 No need being uncomfortable over 15 cents.

 During the almost four hour ride, people regularly got on board to sell food and drinks and, for some reason, pens and pencils.

 We even had an apparently lost person come on board and play a Peruvian flute for a while.
-Remember we are in Ecuador.
+Remember we are in Ecuador not Peru.